INGROWN TOENAILS

-The most common cause is incorrect trimming.
-Cutting your nails too short encourages the skin next to the nail to fold over the nail.
+The most common cause is incorrect toenail cutting.
+Cutting your nails too short encourages the skin next to the nail to grow over it.
 Another cause of ingrown toenails is wearing shoes that are tight or short.
-Certain nail conditions are often associated with ingrown toenails.
+Certain toenail conditions can often be associated with ingrown toenails.
 For example, if you have had a toenail fungal infection or if you have lost a nail through trauma, you are at greater risk for developing an ingrown toenail.

 If your ingrown nails are causing you pain, you may need to book an appointment for a Nail & Skin Appointment.
-Your Podiatrist will give a proper assessment to determine the cause of the ingrown nail and provide tips on how to avoid them.
+It is best to see a podiatrist before the ingrown toenail becomes inflammed or infected.
+During your appointment your Podiatrist will give you a proper assessment to determine the cause of the ingrown toenail and provide a treatment plan and tips on how to avoid getting ingrown toenails in the future.
 A treatment plan may include:

 -